jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

   .. code-block:: python
     :emphasize-lines: 1

-    tree -a -L 1
+    tree -a -L 2

   the terminal_ shows

   .. code-block:: shell
-    :emphasize-lines: 2-7
+    :emphasize-lines: 2-15

     .
     ├── .git
+    │   ├── HEAD
+    │   ├── branches
+    │   ├── config
+    │   ├── description
+    │   ├── hooks
+    │   ├── info
+    │   ├── objects
+    │   └── refs
     ├── .gitignore
     ├── .python-version
     ├── README.md
     ├── main.py
     └── pyproject.toml

   it added a few files_ and folders_.

+  - the ``-L`` option tells tree_ how deep to go when showing the folders_ and files_, I use ``2`` to make it show only the first level of contents of the child folders_
-Here is what uv_ made for me
+  - Here is what uv_ made for me

     - ``.git`` this folder_ makes the project a git_ repository, it makes it easy to keep track of changes I make, and if I publish the repository I can work on the project from any computer anywhere
     - ``.gitignore`` is a file_ that tells git_ what files_ in the project to not keep track of, this is useful for things that I do not want or need to share
     - ``.python-version`` is a file_ that has the version of Python_ I am using, this helps if I do projects with different Python_ versions
     - ``README.md`` is a file_ that is used to describe the project
     - ``main.py`` is a :ref:`Python module<what is a module?>` for me to write the code for the project
     - ``pyproject.toml`` is a file_ that is used to configure Python_ projects for packaging see `pyproject.toml`_ for more

 ----